harshlal028/webauthn/Explainer:-Conditional-Registration-Extension.md

 * A user visits the login page of the RP's website.
 They see a standard username and password form.

-* The login form starts a conditional mediation request with extension `conditionalCreate: true`.

 * Their user agent offers to AutoFill their saved username and password.
 The user accepts the suggestion.

 * The RP checks the user's credentials and collects any nessesary information to register a credential.